Historic Route 66

 Just off of historic Route 66 lies a gem of a desert city known as Kingman AZ.This quaint city is a tourists dream!
 Loaded with delicious restaurants of all kinds, phenomenal shops filled with rare and unique trinkets and merchandise, and tons of incredibly enjoyable...read more

 Best of the West on Route 66 Festival Downtown Kingman, AZ Friday & Saturday, September 23 & 24 More information on Facebook Come enjoy the Best of the West on Route 66!
-The 2016 Festival will once again take place on Andy Devine Days PRCA Rodeo...read more
+The 2016 Festival will once again take place on Andy Devine Days PRCA Rodeo weekend: Friday &...read more

 Don't forget to mark your calendars for the Best of the West on 66 Festival.
-The 2016 Festival will once again take place on Andy Devine Days PRCA Rodeo weekend: Friday & Saturday, September 23 & 24, 2016 When you begin thinking of the open road and all...read more
+The 2016 Festival will once again take place on Andy Devine Days PRCA Rodeo weekend: Friday & Saturday, September 23 & 24, 2016 When you begin thinking of the open road and all of the...read more

 Try Stetson Winery and Event Center for a memorable experience.
 Our beautiful facility, located near Historic Route 66, is perfect for your special event.
 From the grand moments of Arizona wedding venues to the simplest of pleasures listening to live music, eating great food, and drinking even greater wine,we all join together to make your visit with us a memorable and enjoyable one.
 We want you to come see us again and enjoy our winery in AZ.read more

 Old Town Vape Store is a casual place in Kingman, AZ where folks come together to hang out and purchase new accessories, the ideal e-cigarette store where it is acceptable to loiter.
 This e-juice shop is so welcoming of loitering that they even offer Saturday Night Vape Nights.read more